 - The auction is free and open to the public.
-There is no fee to sell or to bid.
+There is a $5 fee to bid unless you are a paid member.
 Private and professional sellers and buyers are both welcomed.

 - GAAS will not be held responsible for any loss, damage, theft, or injury to any auction item before, during, or after the auction.

-- Acceptable items to be placed up for auction include: Live fish, aquatic plants and semi-aquatic plants, invertebrates, new substrate, hardscape, fish food live or dry, aquarium equipment.
+- Acceptable items to be placed up for auction include Live fish, aquatic plants and semi-aquatic plants, invertebrates, new substrate, hardscape, fish food live or dry, and aquarium equipment.
 If you have any questions please feel free to contact us by email prior to the auction.